 Here are a few tips for proper Glofish care to consider before starting a Glo-tank:

 - They are tropical – A heater is a must and so is a thermometer.
 Keep a water temperature of around 78°F (25.5°C).
 The link leads to one I like myself, but you can skim this page and find what suits you best.

 - Proper cycling – You’d need to cycle your new tank for a month before adding ANY fish to it.
 There are faster ways to do that if you are impatient though (click the link to read my guide on using bottled bacteria).
 Tetra SafeStart Plus is my go-to brand of bacteria starter for cycling new aquariums.
 My advice here is to add 2 to 3 fish every 12 to 15 days AFTER the tank has been cycled.
 This way you will not overload your beneficial bacteria with ammonia.
-Use very little fish food during the cycling process to feed the bacteria.
+Use very little fish food during the cycling process to feed the bacteria and grow it.

 - Get the long tank – Active swimmers need the distance.
 Another benefit is that it will be really fun to watch them dash through your tank.